v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-defender-atp.md

   **Default**: 2 AM

 - **Cloud-delivered protection**
-  [Defender/AllowCloudProtection](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowcloudprotection) – When set to *Yes*, Windows Defender sends information to Microsoft about any problems it finds.
+  [Defender/AllowCloudProtection](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowcloudprotection) – When set to *Yes*, Microsoft Defender sends information to Microsoft about any problems it finds.
 Microsoft will analyze that information, learn more about problems affecting you and other customers, and offer improved solutions.

   When this policy is set to *Yes*, you can use *Defender sample submission consent type* to give users control over sending information from their device.

   **Default**: Yes

 - **Defender potentially unwanted app action**
-  [Defender/PUAProtection](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-puaprotection) –Windows Defender Antivirus can identify and block *potentially unwanted applications* (PUAs) from downloading and installing on endpoints in your network.
+  [Defender/PUAProtection](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-puaprotection) – Microsoft Defender Antivirus can identify and block *potentially unwanted applications* (PUAs) from downloading and installing on endpoints in your network.

-  - When set to *Block*, Windows Defender blocks PUAs, and lists them in history along with other threats.
+  - When set to *Block*, Microsoft Defender blocks PUAs, and lists them in history along with other threats.
-  - When set to *Audit*, Windows defender detects PUAs but doesn't block them.
-Information about the applications Windows Defender would have taken action against can be found by searching for events that were created by Windows Defender in the Event Viewer.
+  - When set to *Audit*, Microsoft Defender detects PUAs but doesn't block them.
+Information about the applications Microsoft Defender would have taken action against can be found by searching for events that were created by Microsoft Defender in the Event Viewer.
   - When set to *Device default*, PUA protection is off.

   **Default**: Block

 - **Defender cloud extended timeout**
-  [Defender/CloudExtendedTimeout](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-cloudextendedtimeout) - Specify the maximum amount of additional time that Windows Defender Antivirus should block a file while waiting for a result from the cloud.
-The base amount of time Windows Defender waits is 10 seconds.
+  [Defender/CloudExtendedTimeout](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-cloudextendedtimeout) - Specify the maximum amount of additional time that Microsoft Defender Antivirus should block a file while waiting for a result from the cloud.
+The base amount of time Microsoft Defender waits is 10 seconds.
 Any additional time you specify here (up to 50 seconds) is added to those 10 seconds.
 In most cases the scan takes less time than the maximum.
 Extending the time allows the cloud to thoroughly investigate suspicious files.

   By default the expanded time value is 0 (disabled).
 Intune recommends that you enable this setting and specify at least 20 additional seconds.

   **Default**: 0

 - **Scan archive files**
-  [Defender/AllowArchiveScanning](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowarchivescanning) – Set to *Yes*  to have Windows Defender scan archive files.
+  [Defender/AllowArchiveScanning](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowarchivescanning) – Set to *Yes*  to have Microsoft Defender scan archive files.

   **Default**: Yes